andrewwu13/andrew-wu-resume/rendercv_output/Andrew_Wu_CV.md

 ## Restaurant Location Optimization

 - Nov 2024
-- Designed a profit-maximization model in **Python** by non-linear cost function and implemented a gradient descent algorithm to converge on optimal restaurant coordinates.
+- Designed a profit-maximization model with **NumPy** using a non-linear cost function and implemented a gradient descent algorithm to converge on optimal restaurant coordinates.
 - Addressed model limitations by integrating non-Euclidean geometric constraints, increasing accuracy by **70%**.

 ## Wilberforce Pendulum Simulation